PF-Maillard/L0_Attack/README.md

 ## About

-This repository contains the implementation code for the "Minimal Adversarial Attack on the $L_0$ Norm," authored by Pierre-François Maillard.
+This repository contains the implementation code for the "Minimal Adversarial Attack on the $L_0$ Norm,".
 The technique focuses on generating adversarial image examples while altering the fewest possible pixels with a low computation time.
 It also features comparisons with JSMA and CW-$L_0$ attacks across the MNIST, CIFAR10, and GTSRB datasets

 Note the utilization of the following repository:
 - torchattacks: https://github.com/Harry24k/adversarial-attacks-pytorch